srh95/srh95/README.md

 Here are a few projects I'm proud of:

 - [RacePace](https://github.com/srh95/RacePace) (Spring 2024): Simple API to manage running workouts.
-Built using Java, Spring Boot, Angular, and Bootstrap.
+Built using Java and Spring Boot.

 - [TrenDB](https://github.com/srh95/TrenDB) (Summer 2023): A web platform to track and analyze Mexican Train domino game statistics.
 Built using Python, Django, ReactJS, and JavaScript.